Julianb233/vapi-manus-integration/DEPLOYMENT.md

 ### 8. Test Your Deployment

 1. Visit your Vercel URL
-2. Log in (OAuth will work if configured)
+2. Click "Get Started" to access the dashboard (no login required!)
 3. Create a test agent
+4. Copy the webhook URL
+5. Configure Vapi (see step 7 above)
-4. Make a test call via Vapi
+6. Make a test call via Vapi
-5. Check that the conversation is logged in your dashboard
+7. Check that the conversation is logged in your dashboard

+**Note**: Authentication is optional by default.
+The app uses a "guest user" mode for testing.
+See [SETUP_DATABASE.md](./SETUP_DATABASE.md) for details.

 ## Environment Variables Reference